tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 use.

 maximum_name_length
 : The longest name of a backend server, if known.
-If this value is not known it can be set to zero, in which case clients SHOULD use the inner ClientHello padding scheme described below.
-That could happen if wildcard names are in use, or if names can be added or removed from the anonymity set during the lifetime of a particular ECH configuration.
+If not known, this value can be set to zero.
+It is used to compute padding ({{padding}}) and does not constrain the lengths of server names.
+Names may exceed this length if, e.g., the server uses wildcard names or added new names to the anonymity set.

 public_name
 : The non-empty name of the client-facing server, i.e., the entity trusted to